-Introducing baby juice to your sitter
+Introducing juice to your toddler

 - Limit juice to 4 fl. oz. a day and never offer it in a bottle.